Accessibility Statement

 This section covers issues that we need to fix and are working to do so.

 Images - Some images on the website do not have a text alternative or names assigned to them, so people using a screen reader cannot access the information.
-(WCAG: 1.1.1 and 4.1.2).
-These are mainly the project images on our main landing and hub pages:
+WCAG Guideline Failed: 1.1.1 (Non-text content).
+We are working to try and fix this issue by 31 March 2026.

 Documents and PDFs - Some projects on the website may contain PDFs and other documents that may not be fully accessible.
 When we identify a document that does not meet accessibility guidelines, we will, were possible, offer a clearly labelled accessible version.

-Documents designed for printing - Some documents on our site are not designed for reading online, for example; posters, leaflets or digital image files.
+Documents designed for printing - Some documents on our site are not designed for reading online, for example, posters, leaflets or digital image files.
 These documents may not be accessible.
+We will offer a text-alternative for these documents, identify them as printable documents, and offer users an alternative format if requested.

 Content that’s not within the scope of the accessibility regulations